-The River Dee is internationally famous for its salmon fishing, and especially so for its multi-sea winter spring salmon, with anglers coming from all over the world to fish it.
-It has historically been thought of as arguably the top spring Salmon River in the world (Feb-May).
+The River Dee is internationally famous for its salmon fishing, and especially so for its multi-sea winter spring salmon, with anglers coming from all over the world to fish.
+It has historically been thought of as the top spring Atlantic Salmon river in the world (Feb-May).

 Spring salmon stocks have been rising over the last few years with the River Dee typically producing more highly prized spring salmon than any other river in the United Kingdom.

 In addition to the increasing run of spring fish, the river sees the bulk of its catch through the summer into autumn.
 Given reasonable water levels the river can provide fantastic sport with strong runs of fresh fish coming forward.

 A visiting Norwegian Frede Hognestad fishing the River Dee

 The site covers all relevant things for anglers from any part of the world who wish to fish on Royal Deeside.
 Virtually all of the Dee's salmon beats are included on this site so you can read about each one, see its current fishing availability and book fishing online or by telephone.

 Full details are in the left hand menu, but the main pages of note are:

 • Latest River Levels - updated twice a day

 The Park Trophy was introduced in 2009 and is awarded on an annual basis to the angler who has landed the heaviest verified fish of the season from the River Dee.
 The Park Trophy was introduced and donated by Mr John Foster of Park Estate, an innovative former chairman of the River Dee Board.
 The trophy will be kept by the angler for a year and then returned to the River Office for the following year's winner to collect.